devsecops/bootcamp/Week-5/labs/LAB-3.md

 $ restacker list -l myapp -u student1 -c dso
 ```

 Did you get promoted for MFA?
 Do you know why?
+Look under `~/.restacker/`.

 5. Export template configuration.

+Stacker expects parameters to be passed in.
 Use `restacker dump` to dump default parameters into a file.
 Modify the values in the parameters to match the parameter values you have been passing into the CloudFormation console.

 ```
-$ restacker dump -t lab-3.json > parameters.json
+$ restacker dump -t mytemplate.json > parameters.json
 ```

+The resulting paramters file should look something like [parameters.json](../scripts/parameters.json).

 6. Add Restacker required parameters to your CloudFormation template.